tyowk/NouActivities/README.md

 ## Acknowledgements

 - [discord.js](https://discord.js.org/): The library used to interact with the Discord API.
-- [discord-interactions](https://www.npmjs.com/package/discord-interactions): A library that provides an easy interface for working with slash commands and Discord interactions.
+- [discord-interactions](https://www.npmjs.com/package/discord-interactions): A library that simplifies working with slash commands and Discord interactions.
 - [express](https://www.npmjs.com/package/express): A fast and minimalist web framework for Node.js.